eligrey/async.js/README.md

     var foo = bar((yield functionCallDescriptorGenerator()), "baz");

-A function call descriptor generator is a function that returns an array including an object, a string representing a method of the object, and the arguments to be passed to the method, all in that order. async.js by default implements a catch-all general function call descriptor generator which is accessible by calling any method on the `to` object.
+A function call descriptor generator is a function that returns an array including a function and the arguments to be passed to the function, in that order. async.js by default implements a catch-all general function call descriptor generator which is accessible by calling any method on the `to` object.
 You could make your own function call descriptor generator that uses a completely different syntax if you wish to do so.
 The following is an example usage of the `to` object catch-all general function call descriptor generator.

     to.yourMethod("foobar", 123)